Germany–Iraq relations

-German-Iraqi relations are foreign relations between Germany and Iraq.
+Germany–Iraq relations are foreign relations between Germany and Iraq.
 Iraq has an embassy in Berlin, while Germany maintains an embassy in Baghdad and a consulate general in Erbil.

-There are around 300,000 Iraqis living in Germany.
+There are around 500,000+ Iraqis living in Germany as of 2025.

 History

 Nazi Germany

 The 1941 Iraqi coup d'état (Arabic: ثورة رشيد عالي الكيلاني), also called the Rashid Ali Al-Gaylani coup or the Golden Square coup, was a nationalist and pro-German and pro-Italian coup d'état in Iraq on 1 April 1941 that overthrew the pro-British regime of Regent 'Abd al-Ilah and Prime Minister Nuri al-Said and installed Rashid Ali al-Gaylani as prime minister.
 Iraq became a co-belligerent state of the Axis Powers when it fought against the United Kingdom during the Anglo-Iraqi War in May 1941 and asked for military assistance from Fascist Italy and Nazi Germany, which resulted in the downfall of Ali's government, the reoccupation of Iraq by the British Empire and the restoration to power of the Regent of Iraq, Prince 'Abd al-Ilah, who was pro-British.
 In January 1943, Iraq formally declared war on Germany.
 The Iraqi government had been considering the measure since January 1942, but was emboldened by Allied military successes.
 When Iraq declared war on Germany, the newspaper al-Akhbar declared that by this act Iraq earned its "place in the sun" and rightful status in the international community.
 The Iraqi government had declared in November 1942 that “the Cause of the United Nations is the Cause of the Arab Nation”, and the decision to declare war on Germany drew praise from Britain: “For the first time in history an independent Moslem state entirely of its own free initiative has declared war as Ally of Great Britain thereby setting example to the whole Moslem and Arab world by coming down unequivocally on our side.”